neurodebian/neurodebian/sphinx/index.rst

   <div id="reposetup" style="display:none">

-  <p>Copy and paste the following command into a terminal window:</p>
+To enable NeuroDebian on your system, simply copy and paste the following commands into a terminal window:

+.. raw:: html

   <pre id="code">
   After selecting a release the setup code will be shown here.
   </pre>